Tatenda-Prince/Serverless-Document-Management-System/README.md

 ## Use Case

-You work at Up the Chelsea Corp as the Cloud Engineer for the company you tasked with securing storage for employee records, payroll documents, and contracts.
+You work at Up the Chelsea Corp as the Cloud Engineer for the company you are tasked with securing storage for employee records, payroll documents, and contracts.
 Access control ensures only HR personnel can retrieve sensitive documents for The Humana Resource (HR) Department.